 We recieve a lot of Curriculum Vitae documents with the same title 'CV.'
 Adding your name makes it easier for us to find you.

 3. Put Your Qualifcation Grades On Your CV

 It saves us having to ask, and you having to tell us.
 Missing them off because you think they’re too low won’t actually help in the long run.
 Be upfront and honest to avoid confusion.

 4. Send A Word and PDF Copy Of Your CV

 Stylish formatting and having a sleek PDF is great and it can give you an edge, but as a recruitment agency we will probably need to edit parts of it initially to send to our clients.
 Having a Word copy makes this far easier for us and saves us from tampering with your hard work.
 (Some jobs require really high standard PDFs, so we understand this might not always be possible!)

 5. Read The Job Description Before Applying

-So many people fall short of reading a job description the whole way through and as a result end up applying for a job that says, for example, ‘must have a driving license’ when they don’t have one at all.
-We then waste your time and ours shortlisting you and calling you to discuss a role you aren’t qualified for.
+So many people fall short of reading a job description the whole way through and as a result end up applying for a job that says, for example, ‘must have a driving license’ when they don’t have one.

 6. Don't Carelessly Mass Apply